nicr9/slides/open_source/slides.md

 * Sprints and hackathons

 Note:
-* First off, this make take some time
 * It's as much about reputation than good code
 * Subscribe to some issues and follow the conversation
 * Meet people in person if possible